Stoke City 1-2 Chelsea

 Foul by Mame Biram Diouf (Stoke City).

 Attempt missed.
 Diego Costa (Chelsea) header from the centre of the box is too high.
-Assisted by César Azpilicueta with a cross following a set piece situation.
+Assisted by César Azpilicueta following a set piece situation.

 Diego Costa (Chelsea) wins a free kick on the left wing.